IbrahimElyyan/SQL_Data_Cleaning_Project/README.md

 - Dropped the `row_num` column used during duplicate identification.

 ## SQL Code
-The full SQL script used in this project is included below:
+A snippet of the SQL script that is used in this project is included below:

 ```sql
 -- Data Cleaning Project